Efficient Sparse Secure Aggregation for Federated Learning: Background

-In FL, we would like to obtain a single trained model from some datasets held by $C$ clients, $\mathcal{D}_i~\forall i \in [1,C]$, without moving these datasets to a single location for training.
-When training a single model over this set of datasets, the \emph{federated} loss can be written simply as
+In the studied FL setting, the goal is to obtain a \emph{single} trained model from some datasets held by $C$ clients, $\mathcal{D}_i~\forall i \in [1,C]$, without moving these datasets to a single location.
+The most commonly used strategy in FL is Federated Averaging (\texttt{FedAvg}) \cite{FL_MMRA16}.
+In this algorithm, within each such \emph{federated round}, indexed by $r \in [1,R]$, each client $i$ is provided with the current global model state $\theta^{(r)}$, performs $E$ local optimization steps $\text{Opt}_E$ to minimize its local loss $\mathcal{L}_i$, and evaluates its local update $U_i^{(r)}$:

-where $\mathcal{L}_i$ is the loss of client $i$ defined as in \eqref{eq:erm}, and $N \triangleq \sum_{i=1}^C |\mathcal{D}_i|$ is the number of data samples in all datasets, which is used to weigh the per-client losses according to the relative size of participant datasets\footnote{ This approach was proposed in~\cite{FL_MMRA16}, however, such weightings can be adapted according to the application. }.
-Critically, \eqref{eq:federated-loss} can be evaluated locally at each client $i$, and then aggregated to obtain the federated loss.

-While \eqref{eq:federated-loss} can be easily optimized via a batch-distributed stochastic gradient descent, this is not commonly applied in practical federated systems, owing to the high degree of communication required for per-batch synchronization.
-The Federated Averaging (\texttt{FedAvg}) introduced by~\cite{FL_MMRA16}, also known as local SGD, is the most commonly used strategy in practice, which instead proposes a synchronized averaging of client models (or their updates) after a pre-determined number of local update steps.
-In this algorithm, within each \emph{federated round}, denoted by $r$, each selected participating client $i$ is provided with the current global model state $\theta^{(r)}$, and the following steps are carried out at each client, where $\text{Opt}_E(\cdot)$ represents an $E$-step optimization procedure minimizing \eqref{eq:erm},